Niellles/snark-by-the-hour/README.md

 If you happen to have a snarkiness-classifier (with a training set) laying around, feel free to let me now in an issue, or better yet; throw me a pull request. (_Yes, kind people of SO, I am hinting at you guys here._)

 ## To-do:
-1. Gather some training data.
+- [ ] Gather some training data.
   - [x] Code data collector
   - [x] Extract possible features
     - [ ] Determine sarcasm.
 (Waiting for my [pull request](https://github.com/AniSkywalker/SarcasmDetection/pull/4) to AniSkywalker/SarcasmDetection to be merged.)
   - [ ] Clean-up code and make seperate modules for collection and feature extraction.
-  - [ ] Grab data from API.
+  - [ ] Grab data from API
-  - [ ] Manually rate a [metric shit ton](http://supremecourtjester.blogspot.com/2015/05/units-of-modern-measurement-how-many.html) of comments.
+  - [ ] Manually rate a [metric shit ton](http://supremecourtjester.blogspot.com/2015/05/units-of-modern-measurement-how-many.html) of comments
-2. Come up with a snarkiness classifier.
+- [ ] Come up with a snarkiness classifier
-  - [ ] Visualize data.
+  - [ ] Visualize data
-  - [ ] Select relevant features.
+  - [ ] Select relevant features
-  - [ ] Determine appropriate classifier.
+  - [ ] Determine appropriate classifier
-3. Make some web interface to show this potentially hilarious data.
+- [ ] Make some web interface to show this potentially hilarious data
-4. Write a classifier for questions that are likely to yield snarky comments.
+- [ ] Determine which users are often snarky, watch them closely.